densh/scala-offheap/README.md

    if you are interested in fixing any of them.
 If you have encountered a problem or have feature suggestion feel free opening up a new issue.
 1. Fork the [main repo](https://github.com/desh/scala-offheap) and start hacking up the fix.
-If you have problems with getting starting contact [@densh](https://github.com/densh) to help you out.
+If you have problems with getting started contact [@densh](https://github.com/densh) to help you out.
 1. Whenever you fix an issue, add a test that shows that it was indeed fixed.
 If you introduce a new feature, add a new test suite with a bunch of tests that cover common use cases.
 If you propose a performance enhancement include before & after results of corresponding jmh performance benchmark run in the commit message.
-1. Fire up the pull request.
-Don't forget to add yourself to the [list of contributors](https://github.com/densh/scala-offheap/blob/master/AUTHORS.md).
+1. Fire up a pull request.
+Don't forget to sign
+   [Scala CLA](http://typesafe.com/contribute/cla/scala) and add yourself to the [list of contributors](https://github.com/densh/scala-offheap/blob/master/AUTHORS.md).